Home That Night – Wednesday 30th January

 Diaper Alert

 I still had to wear adult diapers, so if I had a lack of control, the diapers had to be changed regularly.
-It felt humiliating, but very necessary.
+It was humiliating, but very necessary.
 Each time Colin or Lara would make a change, I felt undignified and humiliated, but always said, “thank you”.
 Inwardly, a part of me felt ashamed for my none independence and inability of control.
 I felt totally inadequate, as my dignity had gone out the window a long time ago in the hospital, but that was with strangers.
 With those closer to me, seemed to make me feel even worse.

-Colin had slept on the sofa at night, refused to leave me in case I needed anything.
+Colin slept on the sofa at night, refused to leave me in case I needed anything.
 Apparently, he hadn’t slept in our bed since my attack!
 While he slept, I had to pat him on the head several times during the night to change my diapers.
 I had no control over my body and felt awful when I had to wake him in the early hours.
-He never complained, half asleep, he always freely offered anything to eat or drink, no matter the time.
-I felt so low and useless, I told him that he had never “signed on” for having to do things like that for me.
+He never complained, half asleep, he always changed the diapers and freely offered anything to eat or drink, no matter the time.
+I felt so low and useless, I told him that he never “signed on” for having to do things like that for me.
 He stroked my face and held my right hand.
 His response, both shocked and humbled me, when he said, “don’t you realize, you are my life and I would die for you”.
 I was so very moved and hadn’t known what to say back apart from, “I love you”.
 How long would he still feel like that?
 He could have walked away from me at any time, but chose to stay and care for me.
-I couldn’t tell you how much I cried that night.
+I couldn’t tell you how much I cried that night ……

 Friday 1st February 2019 – New Carer